zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

 Once we have uploaded the Oracle Wallet files into OKV Server, we can migrate from storing our Master Keys in Wallet files to querying them from Oracle Key Vault

 1. Go back to your SSH session and migrate the virtual Wallet to Online Master Key.
-In this step, we set the `tde_configuration` initialization parameters from `keystore_configuration=FILE` to `keystore_configuration=OKV|FILE`.
+In this step, we set the `TDE_CONFIGURATION` initialization parameters from `KEYSTORE_CONFIGURATION=FILE` to `KEYSTORE_CONFIGURATION=OKV|FILE`.
 This is a dynamic parameter so we do not need to restart the database.

       ````
     <copy>./okv_migrate_wallet_to_kv.sh</copy>